vboctor/disposable_email_checker/readme.md

 ## Contributing

-This library is available as open source with LGPL license, so you can use it in both open source and commercial applications.
+This library is available as open source with MIT license, so you can use it in both open source and commercial applications.
 The best ways to contribute back to this library are: